-The applicant will be prompted to select which of the following categories under which the entity qualifies for EEC certification:
+The applicant will be prompted to select the category(ies) under which the entity qualifies for EEC certification:

-- a) persons who graduated from or are current or former participants in the Clean Jobs Workforce Network Program, the Clean Energy Contractor Incubator Program, the Illinois Climate Works Preapprenticeship Program, Returning Residents Clean Jobs Training Program, or the Clean Energy Primes Contractor Accelerator Program, and the solar training pipeline and multi-cultural jobs program created in paragraphs (a)(1) and (a)(3) of Section 16-108.21 of the Public Utilities Act; - b) persons who are graduates of or currently enrolled in the foster care system; - c) persons who were formerly incarcerated; - d) persons whose primary residence is in an equity investment eligible community.18
+- a) persons who graduated from or are current or former participants in the Clean Jobs Workforce Network Program, the Clean Energy Contractor Incubator Program, the Illinois Climate Works Preapprenticeship Program, Returning Residents Clean Jobs Training Program, or the Clean Energy Primes Contractor Accelerator Program, and the solar training pipeline and multi-cultural jobs program created in paragraphs (a)(1) and (a)(3) of Section 16-108.21 of the Public Utilities Act; - b) persons who are graduates of or currently enrolled in the foster care system; - c) persons who were formerly incarcerated; - d) persons whose primary residence is in an equity investment eligible community.10

 Persons selecting option 'a' or 'd' above will be required to upload documentation demonstrating qualifying status.
+The Program Administrator may request documentation for any/all claimed qualifying statuses listed above.
 All applicants will be required to attest to their answer.
 If more than one person was selected in the ownership section, the steps will be repeated for each person.
 Note that qualification as an EEC based on residence in an equity investment eligible community requires residency at the time of Part I application submittal and is not required to be maintained through the Part II verification.